-Entry Requirements: 25 credits from Year 11TME (all credits from 11TME)
+Entry Requirements: 14 credits from Year 11TME.

-CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 0 External Achievement Standards C Internal Unit Standards 21 Total Credits 21
+CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 0 External Achievement Standards 0 Internal Unit Standards 21 Total Credits 21

 Course Description: This is an opportunity to develop existing mechanical engineering skills to form a foundation for engineering and related trades.
 Students will use Autodesk Inventor to design and modify their product.
 Students will manufacture and then modify their practical project.
 They also need to demonstrate knowledge of hand tools, marking out tools, engineering geometry and measuring tools.
 The number of credits is subject to change at the direction of the outside provider.